 Talia Hibbert is another new author that Caren recommended to me.
 I found Get a Life, Chloe Brown to be a delightful read.
 I’m almost certain that it is the first interracial romance I have ever read.
 That is both sad and, well, sad.

-For my first it was interracial novel by a Black female author it was well-done.
-I highly recommend.
+For my first interracial novel by a Black female author, it was well-done.
+I highly recommend it.

-I don’t actually remember how I came to find Ijeoma Oluo and it doesn’t really matter.
-What matters is that I found Oluo or Oluo found me at a time when I needed something like So You Want to Talk About Race.
+I don’t actually remember how I came to find Ijeoma Oluo, and it doesn’t really matter.
+What matters is that I found Oluo or Oluo found me when I needed something like So You Want to Talk About Race.

-While the cover is much shoutier than the books itself, it is worth a read.
+While the cover is much shoutier than the book itself, it is worth a read.

 We then entered a contest for the book giveaway, we did not win, but we did snag ourselves a free copy through Amanda herself and sat down with her for an interview (more on that later).